The last time I visited my favorite tea house, I asked my tea dealer a question.

 While advice varies from tea person to tea person, the general argument all comes down to what's in your water besides water.

-That includes minerals endemic to a water supply, additives like chlorine, and even dissolved solids from old pipes.
+That includes minerals endemic to a water supply, additives like fluorine, and even dissolved solids from old pipes.
 Too many minerals and your water is "hard," which can add funky metallic flavors to tea.
 Absolutely pure water like distilled is no good either, tea people claim—it's so bland it can make tea taste dull.
 Water for tea should have a neutral pH so it doesn't turn the tea sour or bitter.
 And it should be freshly boiled, as water that's been boiled again and again can absorb off flavors from the air around it.

 Most tea experts I know vouch for some kind of bottled spring water or home filtration system.
 Spring water has a relatively neutral pH and a Goldilocks balance of minerals—not too many, not too few.
 Filters are especially valuable in regions where the tap water is hard or otherwise funky-tasting.
 If you wouldn't drink your tap water as water, you probably wouldn't want to drink it as tea.

 My tea shop uses an especially pricey Japanese iWater system that filters out heavy metals, chlorine, and other chemicals.
-"We've been using this filtration system from beginning," my tea master tells me.
+"We've been using this filtration system from beginning," my tea dealer tells me.
 "I tried other filtered and bottled spring water but haven't seen anything work better than this."

 We incidentally wound up with three quality levels of tea: one decent, one not-so-decent, and one great.
 In a pre-test tasting I found the black tea perfectly drinkable but ordinary.
 The green tea was overly grassy and easily developed bitter flavors if the tea bag was left in a cup for too long, a common problem for low-quality green teas.
 The oolong, as usual, was great.
 I was curious to see how these differences would play out in our results.

 I brewed each tea in four pots of water: one tap, one filtered, and two kinds of bottled.
 Each sample was heated to the same temperature, had the same concentration of tea, and steeped for equal times.
 The green tea brewed around 170°F; the black and oolong just off boiling.